cestephens/mixed-messages-creatures/README.md

 Written in Javascript, developed and tested using Node version 14.17.6

 ## Setup and Usage
-To run this app requires the use of Node.js and a command line interface (CLI).
+To run this app requires the use of [Node.js](https://nodejs.org) and a command line interface (CLI).

 * Download `main.js` and save locally.
 * Using you CLI set your working directory to the location of the above download.
 * Run using the command: `node main.js`

 ## Project Status
-Project is: _in progress_.
+Project is: _complete_.

-To do:
+Project steps:
 - [X] Plan project
 - [X] Compose sentence structure
 - [X] Compose and store sentence components
 - [X] Create random word picker
 - [X] Put components together
-- [ ] Test
+- [X] Test

 Potential improvements:
-- [ ] Make some component words dependent on each other to improve final sentence readability.
-- [ ] Expand sentence component libraries.
+* Expand sentence component libraries.